 Why haven’t I been invited?

 Lung health checks are available in some parts of England.
-Only smokers or people who used to smoke living in these areas will be invited.
+Only people living in these areas will be invited.
+Lung health checks are only offered to people who currently smoke or people who used to smoke.
 If you think that your GP doesn’t know you smoke, or used to smoke, let them know.

 You can still take steps to reduce your risk of lung cancer.
 Stopping smoking is the best thing you can do for your health.